org-arl/unet-blog/_posts/2020-10-31-custom-phy.md

 final int RTU = MTU
 ```

-We'll be needing the Yoda PHY (`phy`) agent often, so we save a reference to it in an attibute `bbsp` (baseband service provider).
+We'll be needing the Yoda PHY (`phy`) agent often, so we save a reference to it in an attribute `bbsp` (baseband service provider).
 We subscribe to notifications from Yoda PHY, and also configure it to provide us acoustic signals when it detects a frame:
 ```groovy
 private final AgentID bbsp = agent('phy')       // Yoda PHY